mathemage/FUP-programming-exam/Exam2/4_histogram/README.md

 * *Arrivals per minute* (and their intervals) represent *bins*.
 * *Frequency* represents the *count* in each bin.

+Another example:
-E.g. for 5 bins, the interval [0, 1] would be split into following 5 bins:
+for 5 bins, the interval [0, 1] would be split into following 5 bins:
 1. [0, 0.2)
 2. [0.2, 0.4)
 3. [0.4, 0.6)